mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 # Logic Apps which use Azure Functions and Azure Media Services

-## Prerequisite for all Logic Apps deployment
+## Prerequisites for all Logic Apps deployments

 ### 1. Create an Azure Media Services account